 “Marine aquaculture contributes to restoration efforts in Alaska and is increasing economic opportunities for coastal communities through the farming of shellfish and seaweed,” Foy explained.

 The research plan notes that the industry in Alaska currently includes some 82 permitted farms, with a value of about $1.5 million, and another 24 permits are pending.
-The governor’s Alaska’s Mariculture Task Force set a goal of developing a $100 million per year aquaculture industry in Alaska state waters in 20 years through workforce development, investment in or adaptation of seafood processing hatchery, and harvesting infrastructure, research and development of current and new aquaculture species and products and regulatory changes.
+The Alaska Governor’s Mariculture Task Force set a goal of developing a $100 million-per-year aquaculture industry in Alaska state waters in 20 years.
+The goal is to be achieved through workforce development, investment in or adaptation of seafood processing hatchery and harvesting infrastructure, research and development of current and new aquaculture species and products and regulatory changes.

 AFSC aquaculture research lead Jordan Hollarsmith said the research can help ensure that aquaculture takes its place in the state economy in a manner that doesn’t pose a risk to essential fish habitat, wild populations, subsistence subtidal and tidal harvest, marine mammals and commercial and recreational fisheries in coastal areas.